io-arc/io-arc/tasks/task-clean/README.md

 ## Specification

-The target directories are 'stats’ directory and the output destination directory set by [config](https://www.npmjs.com/package/node-config).
+The target directories are `stats` directory and the output destination directory set by [config](https://www.npmjs.com/package/node-config).
 The output destination is set by `outputDir`.

+### Default

+Default settings when no definition is made.

+- Output directory: `dist`

 ### example